Installation

 az graph query -q "

-| where type =~ 'microsoft.web/sites' and name == '<func-app-name>'
+resources | where type =~ 'microsoft.web/sites' and name == '<func-app-name>'

 | project funcName=name, rg=resourceGroup